 Strength can diminish as we age, especially in our upper body, so it’s a good idea to do chest exercises to combat this.
 Age-related sarcopenia, or loss of muscle mass, starts in our thirties, and steadily increases as we age.
 For women, our bone density can decrease during menopause, increasing the risk of osteoporosis and osteoarthritis, potentially putting us at a higher risk of fractures and falls.
 This is why some form of weight training for women over 50 is important.

-What are the benefits of chest exercises?
+What are the benefits of chest exercises for women?

 Dean Zweck, Product Development Manager at Total Fitness, points out that we use our upper body a surprising amount, but we don’t tend to exercise it nearly as much as our legs.